-A late effect is a side effect related to a cancer diagnosis or treatment that happens months to years after treatment.
+A late effect is a side effect that is caused by treatment but happens months to years after the cancer treatment has finished.
 Some side effects that you develop during treatment can last for months to years after treatment is completed (for example, fatigue or neuropathy).
-These are often called long term side effects.
+These are often called long-term side effects.

 Late Effects After Radiation for Prostate Cancer

 Side effects from radiation treatment are directly related to the area of the body being treated.
 Any area in the treatment field has a risk of being damaged, causing side effects.
 As radiation techniques have improved over the years, the risk of late effects has decreased.

 Radiation to the bladder area can cause late effects to the bladder including:

 - Developing scar tissue, which can lead to a decrease in how much urine your bladder can hold.

 - If given with chemotherapy medicines known to cause bladder damage (cyclophosphamide, ifosfamide), late effects can include hemorrhagic cystitis that causes bleeding from the bladder lining.
 Signs of hemorrhagic cystitis include urinary frequency (needing to go often) and urgency (needing to go right away), blood in the urine, and pain.
 You should report these to your provider right away.

 - Radiation to the bladder may also make you more prone to urinary tract infections.
 This type of infection can be treated with antibiotics.
 If you have burning when urinating (peeing), frequency (needing to go often), or see blood in your urine, call your provider.